 Walter made his way north on the march to San Fernando.
 There, the POWs were herded into a bull-pin.
 In one corner, there was a trench that was for use as a toilet.
 The surface of the pit moved from the maggots on its surface.
 They remained in the pin until the Japanese ordered them to form detachments of 100 men.
 Once the groups were formed, the men were marched to the train station.

-To lower the death rate among the POWs, the Japanese opened a new camp at Cabanatuan.
-Walter was transferred to the camp when it opened.
 After arriving in the camp, Walter became ill and was put into “Zero Ward.”
-This was the name for the camp hospital.
-The Japanese fearing that they would become ill avoided the area.
+This was the name of the camp hospital and got its name since it was missed when the buildings were being counted.
+The Japanese fearing that they would become ill avoided the area and put up a fence around it.

 According to the final report on the 192nd Tank Battalion written by 1st Lt.
 Jacques Merrifield, T/5 Walter E. Robey died of dysentery on June 7, 1942.
 The report kept by the medical staff at the hospital reported that his time of death was approximately 6:00 P.M. and was buried in the camp cemetery.